To celebrate West African dance with everyone.

 at Washington University and at the University of Missouri in St. Louis.
 Bathily also choreographs original pieces for university dance companies.

 Diádié Bathily formed Afriky Lolo in 2003, and became a tax-exempt, non-profit corporation in 2007.
 The Company has 75 dancers — ranging in age from 6 to over 60 and 8 drummers.
 Afriky Lolo, meaning African Star, performs traditional West African dance at community events throughout the year.
 The Company’s annual performance is its largest event.

 Afriky Lolo performances are choreographed, staged, costumed, and directed by Diádié Bathily.
 These performances reflect the rich culture of West Africa, and each dance performed by Afriky Lolo is enhanced by traditional West African costumes.
 Costuming is a very important aspect of traditional West African dance.
 Bathily travels frequently to the Cote d’Ivoire and Mali in order to obtain authentic West African cloth, beads, and masks for the costumes worn by the dancers and drummers.
 All costumes are sewn by Bathily and/or specialists in West Africa.

 Afriky Lolo continues to grow its public recognition, its teaching opportunities and its performance opportunities.
-The company is offering its educational program, under the Afriky Lolo name, to more schools in 2007 – 2008, and is increasing the number of performances and workshops it can offer to the community.
+The company is offering its educational program, under the Afriky Lolo name, to more schools, and is increasing the number of performances and workshops it can offer to the community.
 Bathily has seen African American children inspired by their heritage, excited by the opportunity to participate in this dancing, and even reporting more interest and energy in school as a result.